dijorajsenroy/skin-cancer-detection-app/README.md

 How to run our App?
 Just download the apk and install it.
 Alternatively you can run the source code in Android Studio, by connecting an AVD and using your own google services login.
 To run the app in the emulator go to app directory and execute: flutter run.
 Flutter and Dart SDK required.

-# Made for:
+# Accomplishments:

-Hacker-Earth's AGBI Health-tech grand challenge organised by Virtusa technologies, Niti Aayog, and Mehta group of hospitals.
-Submission bagged 2nd prize out of 100 shortlisted ideas and 1200+ registered teams.
+Solution was partly inspired by SIIM-ISIC Melanoma Detection Challenge on Kaggle, in which we had won rank 101 of 3314 teams and silver medal.
+The app was submitted to Hacker-Earth's AGBI Health-tech grand challenge, organised by Virtusa technologies, Niti Aayog, and Mehta group of hospitals.
+Submission was awarded 2nd prize out of 100 shortlisted ideas and 1200+ registered teams, and an incubation offer.